 RABBI CARMY is on the faculty of Yeshiva University in Bible and Philosophy.
 Among his recent publications is the Torah U’Mada Reader.
 He has also served as executive editor of Tradition..

 The following is a response to the invitation in the Winter ’89 issue of Ten Da’at for reactions to the issues raised by Rabbi Marvin Spiegelman in his article “The Role of Text Transmittal” on the problems connected with the transmission of Talmudic and other texts.

-Of course mature individuals don’t engage in this sort of wild inference.
+Of course, mature individuals don’t engage in this sort of wild inference.
 But the high school teacher must take the realistic maturity of the experienced maamin(a} as a goal rather than a given.
 S/he must be ready, intellectually and didactically, for such challenges.
-S/he must communicate a judgment on these subjects in a matter of fact way, without putting too much weight on one particular “pet” resolution, without drawing attention obsessively to questions for which students are not yet ripe, above all without betraying the discomfort or defensiveness that nurture a morbid fascination with these questions.
+S/he must communicate a judgment on these subjects in a matter-of-fact way, without putting too much weight on one particular “pet” resolution, without drawing attention obsessively to questions for which students are not yet ripe, and above all without betraying the discomfort or defensiveness that nurture a morbid fascination with these questions.

 Rabbi Spiegelman is to be commended for pointing out the necessity for such intellectual and pedagogic preparation on the part of Torah educators.
 He is to be admired for his willingness to share his own experience in the classroom.